📈 Four (4) Methods for Identifying and Following the Master Price Trend

-‘The trend is your friend, learn to recognize and to follow your friend’
+‘The trend is your friend—recognize and follow your friend.’

-In this analysis, we are going to investigate 4 different methods for identifying the master trend in a price chart.
-But first of all, we are going to refer to the 3 different market phases and then how to apply the appropriate timeframes.
+In this analysis, we will examine four different methods for identifying the primary trend in a price chart.
+First, however, we will outline the three distinct market phases and explain how to apply the appropriate timeframes.

 There are three basic market phases, common for all Financial Markets: